Simultaneous Decoding of Classical Coset Codes over 3-User Quantum Interference Channel : New Achievable Rate Regions: Abstract

 \section{Abstract}

-We undertake a Shannon theoretic study of the problem of communicating bit streams over a 3-user quantum interference channel and focus on characterizing inner bounds.
-Adopting the powerful technique of \textit{tilting}, \textit{smoothing} and \textit{augmentation} discovered by Sen recently, and combining with our coset code strategy we derive a new inner bound to the classical-quantum capacity region of a 3-user QIC.
-The derived inner bound subsumes all currently known bounds and is proven to be strictly larger for identified examples.
+{We undertake a Shannon theoretic study of the problem of communicating bit streams over a 3-user classical-quantum interference channel ($3-$CQIC) and focus on characterizing inner bounds.
+We design a new coding strategy based on (i) coset codes possessing algebraic closure properties and (ii) decoding POVMs to decode bi-variate interference efficiently.
+Needing to perform simultaneous decoding, we enhance Sen's powerful technique of tilting, smoothing, and augmentation - originally designed only for IID codes - to decode into `functions of codebooks'.
+Developing analysis techniques to combine all of these elements, we derive a new inner bound to the capacity region of a $3-$CQIC.
+The derived inner bound subsumes all currently known inner bounds and is analytically proven to be strictly larger for identified examples including non-commutative `additive' and `non-additive' ones.}